yz5z2/IT4990Research/Tutorial.md

-# Prepareation before learning Pandas on Python.
+# Use Pandas Analysis Data

 ## Getting Started

 1. Set Up the Python Environemnt on your computer.